 For best overall results, try adding more unilateral leg exercises to your workouts if you’re not already doing so.
 As an example, combining bilateral (Squats) and unilateral (DB Bulgarian Split Squat) exercises in the same workout will help take your strength gains (and more) to the next level.

-Jefit app was just named best strength training app by MUO.
 To help you plan, log and track your strength training workouts, download the award-winning Jefit app.
 One of the great training tools featured on the Jefit app is the ability to record 1-RM for each exercise.
 In fact, if you come back after time off, choose a lighter percentage of your 1-RM initially before building back up slowly.
 This will help keep overtraining type injuries at bay.
-Stay Strong with Jefit!
+Jefit, named best in app class for 2024, by PC Magazine, Forbes, and Garage Gym Reviews among many others, has a community responsible for more than 92,500,000 workouts to date!